General Policies and Conditions for All Leaves

 Medical Leaves of Absence

-The student must provide supporting documentation of the medical condition from their treating physician to the executive director of health and wellness or designee, who will review the documentation with the appropriate university staff and with the university’s consulting medical professional, if warranted.
+The student should provide supporting documentation of the medical condition from their treating provider to the associate dean of students for health and wellness or designee, who will review the documentation.
 A medical leave of absence may be granted for one or two semesters.
 Students may request a leave using the university’s electronic Leave of Absence form.

 Students who do not return after the specified leave of absence period will be administratively withdrawn and will be required to reapply for admission to return to the university.
 In such instances there is no guarantee of readmission.

-Upon conclusion of the medical leave, the student must provide supporting documentation from their treating physician to the executive director of health and wellness or designee that confirms the student is fit to return.
+Upon conclusion of the medical leave, the student must provide supporting documentation from their treating provider to the associate dean of students for health and wellness or designee.
 This documentation will be shared with the appropriate university staff, including the university’s consulting medical professional, if warranted.
-The student will be advised of the outcome of this review and whether they are cleared to return, with or without a reasonable accommodation.
+The student will be advised of the outcome of this review and whether they are approved to return, with reasonable accommodations if applicable.

 Procedures for students taking military leave will be administered under the guidelines noted in volume 2 of chapter 3 of the Federal Student Aid Handbook.
 Students who have been called to active duty can choose one of the following options: